 Ergonomic injuries can strike workers in any industry, though some occupations pose much higher risks.
 To prevent such work-related medical conditions from developing, the first step is to be well informed on the type of ergonomic issues and their causes.

 In this post I’ll go over all you need to know about the type of ergonomic problems that can arise in the workplace, their causes, and the jobs most susceptible to these issues.

-Ergonomic problems most commonly arises in a person’s neck, shoulders, back, or extremities.
+Ergonomic issues most commonly arise in a person’s neck, shoulders, back, or extremities.
 Depending on the condition, common symptoms can include:

 - Tingling or numbing

 - Dull and aching, sharp and stabbing, or burning pain

 - Muscle weakness, decreased grip strength, or cramping

 - Coldness or discoloration of the affected area

 Some musculoskeletal disorders (MSDs) can lead to early retirement, less accumulated wealth, and reduced inability to fulfill social roles.
 As such, patient awareness and education is more important than ever for early diagnosis and treatment of ergonomic problems.

 Most Common Tasks that Lead to Ergonomic Problems